 Keywords Research for YouTube Videos: The Complete Guide

-What can we conclude from above website ranking report?
+What can we conclude from the above website ranking report?

 YouTube is a search engine, right?

-But, you heard that it is a video sharing website where people upload total 300 hours lengthier videos in every minute.
+But, you heard that it is a video sharing website where people upload a total of 300 hours of lengthier videos every minute.

-Information are answers to their problems, entertaining resources and sources buy products/services online.
+Information is answers to their problems, entertaining resources and sources buy products/services online.

-If there is a search box, we know what come to next.
+If there is a search box, we know what comes to next.

 Yes, it is Search Engine Optimization (SEO).

 As we use content SEO strategies to optimize blog entries for search engines, we can use specific YouTube SEO strategies to optimize videos for YouTube and all other search engines.